 But shrines don’t have to be places of apparition, miracles or devotion to a particular saint.
 They can simply provide the physical and spiritual space for believers to come into the presence of God.

 And once they do find God, shrine pilgrims are sent back on mission to the world.Believers understand that union with God; does not remove them from the world – rather it propels them into the very middle of it, where God’s people experience hunger, thirst, homelessness and injustice.
 Pope John Paul II addressed this point when he wrote that shrines are places in which “believers not only revive their faith but also become clearly aware of the duties that derive from it in the social field.”

 A visit to a shrine is a physical journey to a place of reverence.
 But more importantly, it is a stopping off point at that place within the soul where the believer can encounter God face to face.
 The Missionary Oblates minister at more than 50 Marian shrines on five continents, where they make the Virgin Mary known and loved.

 King’s House is a ministry of the Missionary Oblates of Mary Immaculate.
-It is located on 47 beautiful, wooded acres just 20 minutes from downtown St. Louis.
+It is located on the grounds of the National Shrine of Our Lady of the Snows just 20 minutes from downtown St. Louis.